prakhar619/ColdContactXLSX/readme.md

 1. **Open Excel Spreadsheet**: Open an Excel spreadsheet (e.g., Microsoft Excel, Google Sheets) on your computer.
 Use VS Code extension if you dont have either.

 2. **LinkedIn Search**: Visit LinkedIn (www.linkedin.com) and search for the recruiters or employees by company name.
 Often, you can find their profiles with their first and last names listed.
-Use google Chrome extension like to email address of LinkedIn users.
+Use google Chrome extension to find email address of LinkedIn users.

 3. **Record Information**: Record the first name and last name of the recruiters or employees found on LinkedIn in your Excel spreadsheet.
 This will ensure that you have accurate data to use in the email generation process.
 In the spreadsheet, create columns for "First Name," "Last Name," "Email,", "Company Name" and "Desingation" Enter the relevant information for each recruiter or employee in the respective rows.
 If the recruiter or employee's email address is available, enter it in the "Email" column.
 If not, leave the "Email" column blank.